johnbe4/getSeoSitemap/README.md

 * **category**    Library
 * **author**      Giovanni Bertone <red@redracingparts.com>
-* **copyright**   2017-2020 Giovanni Bertone | RED Racing Parts
+* **copyright**   2017-2021 Giovanni Bertone | RED Racing Parts
 * **link**        https://www.redracingparts.com
 * **source**      https://github.com/johnbe4/getSeoSitemap

 # Warning
-# Before moving from releases lower than 4.1.0 to 4.1.0 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.
+# Before moving from releases lower than 4.1.1 to 4.1.1 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.

 **Overview<br>**
 This script creates a full gzip sitemap or multiple gzip sitemaps plus a gzip sitemap index.<br>
 It includes change frequency, last modification date and priority setted following your own rules.<br>
 Change frequency will be automatically selected between daily, weekly, monthly and yearly.<br>
 Max URL lenght must be 767 characters, otherwise the script will fail.<br>
+Max page size must be 16777215 bytes, otherwise the script will fail.<br>
 URLs with http response code different from 200 or with size = 0 will not be included into sitemap.<br>
 It checks all internal and external links inside html pages and js sources (href URLs into 'a' tag plus form action URLs if method is get).<br>
 It checks all internal and external sources.<br>